 Most of the time, there’s more to it than the supposed miracle and the current miracle is bone broth for faster hair growth.

-I’ve heard of beef broth and chicken broth but bone broth is a new one, both cooking-wise or consuming specifically for hair growth so I went on a research binge.
+I’ve heard of beef broth and chicken broth but bone broth is a new one, both cooking-wise or consumed specifically for hair growth so I went on a research binge.

 What is Bone Broth?